MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/cloud-protection-microsoft-defender-antivirus.md

 ## How to get cloud protection

 cloud protection is enabled by default.
-However, you may need to re-enable it if it has been disabled as part of previous organizational policies.
+However, you might need to re-enable it if it has been disabled as part of previous organizational policies.
 To learn more, see [Turn on cloud protection](enable-cloud-protection-microsoft-defender-antivirus.md).

 Organizations running Windows 10 E5 can also take advantage of emergency dynamic intelligence updates, which provide near real-time protection from emerging threats.
 When you turn on cloud protection, fixes for malware issues can be delivered via the cloud within minutes, instead of waiting for the next update.
 [Configure Microsoft Defender Antivirus to automatically receive new protection updates based on reports from our cloud service](manage-event-based-updates-microsoft-defender-antivirus.md#cloud-report-updates).